ufrgs-hyman/meican/docs/guide-en/configuration.md

 urn:ogf:network:#DOMAIN#:#YEAR#:nsa:meican
 ```

+###DEFAULT PROVIDER

-If the fake provider has been disabled, we need to define a true provider to receive the MEICAN requests.
+If the fake provider has been disabled, we need to define a real provider to receive the MEICAN requests.
 On the same configuration page (Reservations > Configuration) you can set the Provider NSA ID and the URL of the Connection Service.